What's On in Hong Kong

-The region prides itself on blending cultures and bringing traditions into the future – there isn't a better way to see this in action than watching the fireworks explode and shower colour down on Hong Kong Island's glistening skyscrapers.
+Hong Kong prides itself on blending cultures and bringing traditions into the future – there's no better way to see this in action than watching a magnificent display of fireworks explode and shower colour down on Hong Kong's glistening skyscrapers.

-Hong Kong knows how to usher in the (Chinese) new year with a bang.
+Hong Kong knows how to usher in the Chinese New Year with a bang.
 Expats can join in the revelry by hanging decorations on their front doors, and enjoying the street parades and lavish parties.
-The glittering night parade and the firework display finale are not to be missed.
+The glittering night parade and the fireworks display finale are not to be missed.

-One of the most vibrant occasions in the cultural calendar, the Dragon Boat Festival commemorates the death of Qu Yuan, a national hero who drowned himself to protest against the region's corrupt rulers in 278 BCE.
-To keep fish and evil spirits away from his body, villagers beat drums, used their paddles to splash the water and threw rice into the river.
-Today, his memory is celebrated by the famous dragon boat race, which symbolises the search for his body, and eating zongzi – sticky rice dumplings wrapped in either bamboo or reed leaves.
+One of the most vibrant occasions in the cultural calendar, the Dragon Boat Festival commemorates the death of Qu Yuan, a national hero who drowned himself to protest against the region's corrupt rulers.
+To keep fish and evil spirits away from his body, villagers beat drums, used their paddles to splash the water and threw sticky rice into the river.
+Today, his memory is celebrated by the famous dragon boat race, which symbolises the search for his body, and eating zongzi – sticky rice dumplings wrapped in bamboo or reed leaves.

-A harvest festival celebrated across China and Vietnam, it is one of the most important celebrations of Chinese cultural heritage.
-Over the course of a week, people give delicious mooncakes as gifts to friends, watch the moon amidst thousands of glowing lanterns, and take part in extravagant dragon and lion dances.
+A harvest festival celebrated across China and Vietnam, the Mid-Autumn Festival is one of the most important celebrations of Chinese cultural heritage.
+Over the course of a week, people give delicious mooncakes as gifts to friends, watch the moon amidst hundreds of glowing lanterns, and take part in extravagant dragon and lion dances.

-Also known as the Double Ninth Festival because it falls on the ninth day of the ninth Chinese calendar month, families in Hong Kong go to clean their ancestral graves, and give offerings of food to the spirits of their ancestors.
+During this festival, families in Hong Kong go to clean their ancestral graves and give offerings of food to the spirits of their ancestors.
 This is often followed by family picnics in the outdoors, while many people hike to the highest points around the city for good luck.